Purpose now email book

 The Community Platform for Nonprofits

 Wild Apricot is a community management platform created for nonprofit organizations.
-It has some good features for community engagement and discussions and it also allows you to keep track of, automate, and simplify membership in your organization or association.
+It has community engagement and discussion tools.
+But it's really made to manage members in an organization or association.
 With Wild Apricot, you can create, organize and manage your member databases, use the platform’s website builder to create a professional-looking website, securely accept online payments, and manage virtual events.
 Plus, you can create subgroups for regional chapters, so that each can have its own website and community.

 Wild Apricot - In Person Event